-SWALES - Shallow ditches that have gently sloping sides and rely on gravity to move water to specific areas of your garden.
-Swales can be designed to direct water to flower or vegetable gardens and can be used to limit runoff as well as to trap silt and pollutants typically found in surface water runoff.
+SWALES - swales are shallow ditches that have gently sloping sides.
+A swale relies on gravity to move water and is designed to direct water where you want it to go, such as flower or vegetable gardens.
+They can be used to limit runoff as well as to trap silt and pollutants typically found in surface water runoff.

-BERMS - mounds of earth with sloping sides that are located between areas of approximately the same elevation.
+BERMS - berms are mounds of earth with sloping sides that are located between areas of approximately the same elevation.
 Berms direct or redirect drainage to keep water from quickly flowing off the property.